 - No

-Key Inclusion Criteria: * Capable of giving signed informed consent and complying with the requirements listed in the Informed Consent Form. * Willing and able to follow all instructions and attend all study visits. * History of redness relief eyedrop use within the last 6 months, or has an interest in using redness relief drops, or would benefit from the use of redness relief drops in the investigator's opinion. * Best corrected visual acuity at distance of 0.3 logarithm Minimum Angle of Resolution or better in each eye. * Baseline ocular redness score greater than 1 unit in both eyes using…
+Key Inclusion Criteria: * Capable of giving signed informed consent and comply with the requirements listed in the Informed Consent Form. * Willing and able to follow all instructions and attend all study visits. * History of redness relief eyedrop use within the last 6 months, or an interest in using over-the-counter redness relief drops, or would benefit from the use of redness relief drops in the investigator's opinion. * Baseline investigator-assessed ocular redness score of greater than 1 on a 5-point scale in both eyes prior to randomization on Day 1 (Visit 2). * Other protocol-defined…

 Interventions